usememos/dotcom/content/docs/advanced-settings/database.md

 MEMOS_DSN=postgresql://root:password@localhost:5432/memos
 ```

+Note that if the PostgreSQL server is not configured to support SSL connections you will need to add `?sslmode=disable` to the DSN.

 Choose the database driver that best suits your needs and configure Memos accordingly.

 ## Migrating data between different drivers